chloette/ffmpeg4android/README.md

 ##How to use
 1. Download [Android NDK](https://developer.android.com/tools/sdk/ndk/index.html)
 2. Put this whole project (actually, only Android folder should be enough.) under $NDK/sources/ffmpeg4android
-3. Add reference "$(call import-module, ffmpeg4android/android/arm)" into Android.mk of your NDK project.
+3. Add reference `$(call import-module, ffmpeg4android/android/arm)` into Android.mk of your NDK project.
 4. Now ndk-build should work.
 Tada~

 ##License